griestopf/Fusee.Tutorial/Tutorial04/README.md

 from the context menu.

 In the "Add New Item" dialog name your class "SceneOb.cs".
 A new source code file will be created and added to the project.
-Make this the contents of your file:
+Fill in the following code:

 ```C#
 using Fusee.Engine.Core;